 DePuy has developed more than a dozen knee systems, most notably the Sigma, LCS Complete and LPS product lines.
-Two Sigma models, the Sigma RP-F Knee System and the Sigma CR150 High Flex Knee System, are high flexion devices that provide a greater range of motion than standard knee implants.
-Unfortunately, high flex knees can lead to complications.
+Two Sigma models, the Sigma RP-F Knee System and the Sigma CR150 High Flex Knee System, are high-flexion devices that provide a greater range of motion than standard knee implants.

 DePuy Knee Replacement Products and Technology